pacificclimate/pycds/docs/alembic-extensions.md

 Fortunately, Alembic provides a framework for defining new operations which are then available just like the out-of-the-box operations.
 It uses a plug-in architecture that any user can invoke.

-## Alembic operation extensions defined in PyCDS
+## Alembic operation extensions defined by PyCDS

 PyCDS defines a handful of operation extensions, which can be divided into two categories:
 - Simple extensions: